certtools/intelmq/docs/Bots.md

 * `cache (redis db):` none
 * `description:` output messages (reports or events) to file

+Multihreading is disabled for this bot, as this would lead to corrupted files.

 #### Configuration Parameters:

 * `encoding_errors_mode`: By default `'strict'`, see for more details and options: https://docs.python.org/3/library/functions.html#open For example with `'backslashreplace'` all characters which cannot be properly encoded will be written escaped with backslashes.